 These games are typically viewed from a first-person perspective (although occasional exceptions exist), and typically tend to be classified as art games.
 Games in this genre sit at one extreme of the Story-to-Gameplay Ratio chart.
 Due to their limited game mechanics and typically short playtimes, they are a prominent example of Minimalism in game design (many of them could even be compared to bottle episodes), a major reason they are popular among small indie developers with limited budgets and staff.
 Indeed, examples of the genre developed by major studios with big budgets are the exception, rather than the rule.

-This genre has attracted a polarized reaction from the gaming press and from players, often to the point of Critical Dissonance.
+This genre has attracted a polarized reaction from the gaming press and from players, often to the point of Critical Dissonance, and the phrase Walking Simulator can often used in a pejorative sense.
 Several critics have praised the genre as an experimental new direction in game narrative and interactive storytelling, while others dispute whether examples of the genre can even be considered video games at all, and criticise them for their lack of interactivity and challenge, their minimalist presentations and their generally short runtimes.

 One last thing: As the name and description suggest, these games tend be to heavily story-focused, so be wary of spoilers if you visit the work pages of any of these games.